-Wet and cold at the “Doshong La Base-Camp”, we were ready to leave Pemako.
+Wet and cold at the “Doshong La Base-Camp”, we are ready to leave Pemako.

-Here the climbing to the Doshong La Pass began in earnest.
+Here the climbing to the Doshong La Pass begins in earnest.

-Todd filters water as we climb higher into the mists.
+Todd Gillenwater filters water as we climb higher into the mists.

-Chombi (shirtless) and fellow Sherpa climb on by.
-These guys were tough!
+Chombi (shirtless) and a fellow Sherpa climb on by.
+These guys are tough!

 95 #181 & #182